bartman4000/github-compare/README.md

 ------------------

 * Download Composer Manager to root directory as it's described on [getcomposer.org](https://getcomposer.org)
-* Install dependencies and autoloader by typing `php composer.phar install`
+* Install dependencies and autoloader by typing `php composer install`
 * If you want to run automatic tests download and install **Phpunit** as it's described on [phpunit.de](https://phpunit.de/)